bioinformaticsdotca/Pathways_2019/Module3/newgprofilerEM/newgprofilerEM.md

  Explore the results:

  In the EnrichmentMap control panel located at the left:
-  * check the 2 Data Sets (checked by default)
+  * select the 2 Data Sets (selecteded by default)
   * set Chart Data o *Color by Data Set*
-  * check *Publication Ready* to remove gene-set label to have a global view of the map.
-Tip: uncheck this box when you explore the map in details to see the gene-set names.
+  * select *Publication Ready* to remove gene-set label to have a global view of the map.

+  :information_source: Tip: uncheck this box when you explore the map in details to see the gene-set names.

  <img src="./images/gem3a.png?raw=true" alt="workflow" width="100%" />

-On the map, a node that has both green and blue color is a gene-sets that was present in the 2 gProfiler result file that we have been uploaded.
-A node that is blue is a gene-set that was present only in the file *gProfiler_hsapiens_GEM1* .
-A blue edge represents genes that overlap between gene-sets included in the file *gProfiler_hsapiens_GEM1* and a green edge represents genes that overlap between gene-sets included in the file gProfiler_hsapiens)gs250.gem.
+On the map, a node that is coloured both green and blue is a gene-set that is found in the both of the 2 gProfiler result sets that we have been uploaded.
+  * A node that is blue is a gene-set that is found only in the file *gProfiler_hsapiens_GEM1* .
+  * A blue edge represents genes that overlap between gene-sets found in the file *gProfiler_hsapiens_GEM1*.
+  * A green edge represents genes that overlap between gene-sets found in the file gProfiler_hsapiens_gs250.gem.

  <img src="./images/gem4.png?raw=true" alt="workflow" width="100%" />

 **Conclusion of exercises 1 a and 1b:**

 Loading a gmt file to create an enrichment map from g:Profiler result is optional.
-However, there are 2 main beneficial aspects of uploading a gmt file:
+However, there are 2 main beneficial aspects to uploading a gmt file:
   1. the map will be less condensed and easier to read and interpret.
-  1. clicking on a node will display genes all genes in the gene-sets and not only genes included in our list.
+  1. clicking on a node will display all genes in the gene-set and not only genes included in our query list.

 ## Exercise 1c